-Also consider a second hand table – try shopping by brand in eBay, or by specification such as pregnancy massage table or leather massage table or portable or wooden or extra wide.
+Also consider a second hand table – try shopping by brand on eBay, or by specification such as pregnancy massage table or leather massage table or portable or wooden or extra wide.
 This may help you narrow down your search and find something really good.
 I picked up one of Jorgen’s leather pregnancy tables for only $200 on eBay.
 It was probably about $1000 or more brand new.
 Real leather covering with Jorgen’s unique pregnancy hole design.

 Lower End – can’t say I recommend these as such but I do own some and they do the job very well enough

 Firm n Fold – note, these guys do have higher end tables that I haven’t yet tried so it is possible they are really good.
 I just bought one for about $300 and it’s OK, it does the job but isn’t my table of preference, it has rounded corners which don’t really work for my massage style, most of my clients arms continuously fall off the table, a square cornered table with sight curve on the corners holds their shoulders up better, giving a better posture for the massage..
 I would recommend this table as an easy first purchase but if I could get a second hand table of Jorgen Sorensen or Earthlite brand I would much prefer that.

 Aldi – Yes!
 Aldi sometimes sell massage tables that are OK and will do the job too and a bargain at $125 to get you started.
 Go Aldi!